sieis/cottrell-theme/content/posts/seo.md

 ``` html
 <link rel="canonical" href="{{.Permalink}}">
 ```
-to the head template ore every page.
+to the head template for every page.

 Hugo has some interesting content-management information regarding links, URLS and Canonicalization available in their docs [here](https://gohugo.io/content-management/urls/), but I found that the simple Permalink in each of my pages' head was sufficient for my purposes.